CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/08-collab.md

 >
 > Remember that the name you give to a remote only exists locally.
 It's
 > an alias that you choose - whether `origin`, or `upstream`, or `nelle` -
-> and not something intrinstic to the remote repository.
+> and not something intrinsic to the remote repository.
 >
 > The `git remote` family of commands is used to set up and alter the remotes
 > associated with a repository.
 Here are some of the most useful ones: